flowground/amazonaws-com-fms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetNotificationChannel
-### Returns information about the Amazon Simple Notification Service (SNS) topic that is used to record AWS Firewall Manager SNS logs.
+> Returns information about the Amazon Simple Notification Service (SNS) topic that is used to record AWS Firewall Manager SNS logs.<br/>

 #### Input Parameters
 * `Action` - _required_